 One of three nationally

-Fromuth said that she’ll be working closely with the two other campuses that have similar labs — Montana State University and Hartwick College in New York — to cross-validate results.
+Fromuth said that she is working closely with the two other campuses that have similar labs — Montana State University and Hartwick College in New York — to cross-validate results.
 She explained that the complete malt-testing process takes about two days and involves assessing 14 characteristics of the malted barley, including protein, color, pH levels, enzyme concentration, sugar content, amino acid levels, moisture, and friability, a grain hardness measurement based on a material’s ability to be crushed.
 Maltsters can then provide the results of that analysis to brewers as third-party validation of their malt’s properties.

 Callaway said CSU recently joined the Craft Maltsters Guild, which provides industry credibility and connects the new lab to the guild’s resources and membership.